

 1.3 Academic staff on fixed-term appointments up to and including 12 months

-Completion of FFOUT and other relevant mandatory program(s) within the term of the appointment is a requirement of employment.
-Staff should contact the Centre for Innovation in Learning and Teaching, who can help determine the training required.
+Completion of UTEF and other relevant mandatory program(s) within the term of the appointment is a requirement of employment.
+Staff should contact Learning and Teaching Services, who can help determine the training required.

 2. Process